icpc/ccs-specs/Contest_API.md

 Note that at least one of `from_team_id` and `to_team_id` has to be `null`.
 That is, teams cannot send messages to other teams.

-#### POST and PUT clarifications

-To add a clarification one can use the `POST` or `PUT` method on the clarifications endpoint.
-The `POST` or `PUT` must include a valid JSON object with the same attributes the clarification endpoint returns with a `GET` request with the following exceptions:

-* When an attribute value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
-* When submitting using a `team` role, `POST` must be used and `id`, `to_team_id`, `time`, and `contest_time` must not be provided. `from_team_id` may be provided but then must match the ID of the team associated with the request.
-The server will determine an `id` and the current `time` and `contest_time`.
-* When submitting using an `admin` role, `POST` or `PUT` may be used and `id`, `time`, and `contest_time` may be required to either be absent or present depending on the use case, e.g. whether the server is the CCS, is acting as a proxy, or a caching proxy.
-See notes under the submission interface for more detail.
-In cases where these attributes are not allowed the server will respond with a 4xx error code.

-The request must fail with a 4xx error code if any of the following happens:

-* A required attribute is missing.
-* An attribute that must not be provided is provided.
-* The supplied problem, from_team, to_team, or reply_to cannot be found or are not visible to the role that's submitting.
-* The provided `id` already exists or is otherwise not acceptable.

-The response will contain a `Location` header pointing to the newly created clarification and the response body will contain the initial state of the clarification.

-Performing a `POST` or `PUT` by any roles other than `admin` and `team` is not supported.

 #### Examples

 Request: